boazbk/tcs/lec_00_1_math_background.md

 ### Proving the theorem by induction

 There are several ways to use induction to prove  [graphconthm](){.ref}.
-We will do so by following our intuition above that with a budget of $k$ edges, we cannot connect to a vertex more than $k-1$ other vertices.
+We will do so by following our intuition above that with a budget of $k$ edges, we cannot connect to a vertex more than $k$ other vertices.
 That is, we will define the statement $Q(k)$ as follows:

 >$Q(k)$ is _"For every graph $G=(V,E)$ with at most $k$ edges and every $u\in V$, the number of vertices that are connected to $u$ (including $u$ itself) is at most $k+1$"_